 Isn't that why we have science, to investigate methods such as nutritional arterial cleansing?
 It is beyond comprehension that scientific medical studies neither refute nor support the nutritional approach.

 To understand why the arterial cleansing method has not been investigated, you need to realize that there is no special interest or economic incentive to provide proof, only a large counter-incentive not to do so by those with the means to run such a study.

 In other words, the only incentive is a general, rather than a special interest.
 So, if governments won't conduct a study on behalf of their people to verify inexpensive methods already available, who will, especially if it would cost a company millions?
 And why bother?

 Should arterial cleansing not work, it has been shown to be harmless.
 Furthermore, a large study is not going to do the average person much good.

 Unfortunately, no effort what-so-ever has been made by the medical scientific establishment to investigate, much less verify, this approach.

-Therefore, up to date, there have not been the outcome studies to document that arterial cleansing does not work.
+Therefore, up to date, there have not been the outcome studies to document that the nutritional arterial cleansing formula not work.
 They do not exist because the regulators and others are opposed to doing the research - because so many people have discovered that nutritional arterial cleansing does work!